 Wills and Inheritance

-There is a double taxation agreement between the UK and USA, which protects your assets from being taxed twice when inherited by your family.
+There is a double taxation agreement between the UK and the USA, which protects your assets from being taxed twice when inherited by your family.

 It is important to make the necessary legal arrangements to cover the inheritance procedure of your assets, including any property that you have in the States.